ra9hur/SDC-P7-Unscented-Kalman-Filter/README.md

 # Unscented Kalman Filter Project

-An unscented Kalman filter is implemented using the CTRV motion model.
+In this project, Unscented Kalman filter (UKF) is implemented using the Constant Turn-Rate and velocity magnitude (CTRV) motion model.

 All Kalman filters have the same three steps: